finos/symphony-bdk-python/docsrc/markdown/migration.md

 ## Symphony BDK entry point

-For the BDK 1.x, `SymBotClient` object acts as an entry point for all services, whereas for the BDK 2.0, it is the `SymphonyBdk` object.
+For the SDK 1.x, `SymBotClient` object acts as an entry point for all services, whereas for the BDK 2.0, it is the `SymphonyBdk` object.
-Whereas the BDK 1.x exposes synchronous methods, the BDK 2.0 exposes most of the service methods as `async` methods.
+Whereas the SDK 1.x exposes synchronous methods, the BDK 2.0 exposes most of the service methods as `async` methods.
 Therefore, an `asyncio` loop is needed to use the BDK.

 Please check below for examples or check the [getting started](./getting_started.md) guide.